maquejp/multitech-cli/README.md

 4. Run tests: `npm test`
 5. Submit a pull request

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) for details.

 ## Author